cycle/docs/docs/en/relation/has-many.md

 fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action.
 Defaults to `CASCADE` fkOnDelete  | CASCADE, NO ACTION, SET NULL | FK onDelete action.
 It has higher priority than {$fkAction}.
 Defaults to @see {$fkAction}
 indexCreate | bool   | Create an index on outerKey.
-Defaults to `true` collection  | string | Collection that will contain loaded entities
+Defaults to `true` collection  | string | Collection type that will contain loaded entities.
+By defaults uses `Cycle\ORM\Collection\ArrayCollectionFactory`

 ## Usage
 To add the child object to the collection, use the collection method `add`: